LippmannLab/Lippmann-Lab-Onboarding/03-Ordering.Rmd

 Chemicals can be purchased for immediate use at the Chemistry Stock Room (located in the Chemistry building of the Stevenson Center Complex) including 200 proof ethanol, bleach, and acetone.
 This storeroom also has many other useful items such as NMR tubes, beakers/flasks, gloves, lab notebooks, lab coats, safety glasses/goggles, and tubing.
 Items can be ordered using the [iLab Chemistry Storeroom webpage](https://vanderbilt.corefacilities.org/sc/4253/vanderbilt-chemical-storeroom/?tab=requests) for pick up.
 Make sure you have the proper secondary container if transferring chemicals like acetone from the storeroom to the lab.
 Ethanol and bleach do not need secondary containers.

 ### Molecular Cell Biology Resource Core (MCBR, aka "The Core") {#core}
 Many disposable items that we use are available through MCBR for immediate use including PBS, UltraPure Water, Western Blot secondary antibodies, DMEM/F12, Neurobasal Medium, B27 supplement, N2 supplement, etc. This is the best option if you need a reagent immediately or are not buying in bulk.
 MCBR is located in rooms 902 and 904 of Light Hall.
-In addition to stocking supplies, MCBR also provides DNA/RNA oligo and siRNA ordering services, is a instrument facility (rtPCR systems), and a cell culture media preparation service.
+In addition to stocking supplies, MCBR also provides DNA/RNA oligo and siRNA ordering services, is an instrument facility (rtPCR systems), and a cell culture media preparation service.
 Purchasing items will be conducted through your iLabs account while you are in the Core.
 You can also also check whether items are in stock or request for them to be purchased using the [iLab VUMC MCBR Core (Molecular Cell Biology Resource webpage)](https://vanderbilt.corefacilities.org/sc/4722/vumc-mcbr-core-molecular-cell-biology-resource/?tab=services).

 ## Ordering Training